Hawaii Filipino Sour Soup Recipe Sinigang na Hipon sa Sampalok

 Sinigang na Hipon

-A type of Filipino sour soup, wherein shrimp is used as the main ingredient.
+A type of Filipino sour soup, shrimp is the main ingredient.
 This dish also includes a variety of vegetables such as daikon radish, snake beans, okra, and eggplant.

-This dish is best served during cold weather.
-It is best enjoyed hot with a cup of white rice.
+This dish best served during cold weather.
+Best enjoyed hot with a cup of white rice.
 Sinigang is simply the way of cooking meat in a stew or soup with a unique savory and sour taste.

-Different kinds of fruits that are bountiful in the Philippines are used to sour the soup.
+Different kinds of fruits bountiful in the Philippines000000000 used to sour the soup.
 Tamarind is the most popular choice for most sinigang recipes.
 Green mango, santol (lolly fruit), calamansi, guava are some other examples.
 Aside from the meat and souring agent, vegetables are also added.

-Tip: 1 lb of fish, pork, or beef knuckles, previously boiled until tender, can be used instead of shrimps.
+Tip: 1 lb of fish, pork, or beef knuckles, previously boiled until tender, can be used.

 Use fresh shrimp with head attached, if possible.
 This will make your soup more flavorful.